bintracker/bintracker/docs/editing.md

 - Conceptually, there is no distinction between patterns, effects tables, samples, or other structures that hold recurring data.
 However, this has few practical consequences.
 Most importantly, this means that copying data between different structures is always possible in Bintracker, as long as the source and target use a compatible atomic datatype.
 For example, you can freely copy data from patterns to effects tables and vice versa.
 You can even do crazy things like copying data from a sample to a sequence.

 - Bintracker auto-optimizes the song data, which means you do not need to worry about optimizing for size.
-In fact, it most likely will not have the intended effect: The MDAL module structure is virtual, which means there is no 1:1 correspondence between what you see in Bintracker, and what the target sound engine uses.
+In fact, it most likely will not have the intended effect: The MDAL module structure is virtual, which means there is no 1:1 correspondence between what you see in Bintracker, and what the target sound engine uses. **TODO** Auto-optimization is not implemented yet.

 ### Security Advice